urssivar/codex/docs/reference/copulas.md

 ::: info Note

 In speech the prefixed form is pronounced as *"ebel"* due to the vowel assimilation.
-It happens with the verbs as well.
+It happens with verbs as well.

 :::